How to know when to refinance your mortgage

 - Reveal the amortization schedule to see how much total interest you would pay.

-Good credit can save you thousands on your mortgage.
+Good credit can save you lots of money on your mortgage.
 Check your credit score for free at myBankrate.

 Cash-out refinances often are used to pay down debt.
 They have pros and cons.